 The main building of the museum can easily be distinguished with its Neo-classical style and represents the first modern museums in Turkey.
 The top floor of the building houses artifacts such as pottery, ancient statues, coins, rings, and medals.
 On another level is the home of masterpiece statues, the collection of ancient sarcophagi.
 On the bottom floor are historical royal coffins found and sculptures dating from ancient eras up to the Byzantine era.

 The Ottoman Sultan Mehmet commissioned the Tiled Kiosk in 1472 is one of the oldest examples of Ottoman architecture in Istanbul.
 It was used as the Empire Museum between 1875-1891.
 After the transfer of non-Islamic art to the Istanbul Archaeology Museum, it was opened the o public in 1953 with Turkish and Islamic works as the primary focus.

 The Tiled Kiosk is a pavilion set within the outer walls of Topkapı Palace as a pleasure palace or kiosk.
 It is located in the outermost parts of the palace, next to Gülhane Park.
 The pavilion has many examples of İznik tiles and Seljuk pottery.

 Ancient Orient Museum

-The Ancient Orient Museum was founded in 1917 and is a single floor building, and the artefacts are categorised according to their origin and civilisation.
-The collection includes from pre-Islamic Arabian, ancient Egyptian, Babylonian, pre-Greek Anatolia, Urartu, Mesopotamia and Neo-Assyrian artefacts.
+The Ancient Orient Museum was founded in 1917 and is a single floor building, and the artifacts are categorized according to their origin and civilization.
+The collection includes pre-Islamic Arabian, ancient Egyptian, Babylonian, pre-Greek Anatolia, Urartu, Mesopotamia, and Neo-Assyrian artifacts.